-Electric System: Authority over the Bowling Green Electric System is vested in the Board of Public Utilities.
+Electric System: Authority over the Bowling Green Electric System is vested in the City's Board of Public Utilities.
 A Superintendent, who reports to the Director of Utilities, manages the Electric System.
-The Electric System serves a community covering 12.6 square miles, and also serves the adjoining Village of Portage with retail power and the Village of Tontogany with wholesale power.
-In 2018, sales to Tontogany totaled \$635,179, or approximately 1 percent of total system revenues.
+The Electric System serves a community covering 12.84 square miles, and also serves the adjoining Village of Portage with retail power and the Village of Tontogany with wholesale power.
+In 2020, sales to Tontogany totaled \$492,010, or approximately 1 percent of total system revenues.
 Bowling Green provides exclusive service to all electric consumers within its city limits.

 Bowling Green is in the First Energy Transmission Service Area.
-In 2018, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 and OMEGA JV2.
-Bowling Green is also a participant in OMEGA JV6 and AMP's Combustion Turbine Project.
-The City utility owns and maintains 233 miles of transmission and distribution lines and has six substations.
+In 2020, Bowling Green purchased 100% of its power from AMP or through the AMP-sponsored OMEGA joint ventures.
+The City utility owns and maintains 234 miles of transmission and distribution lines and has six substations.
 The City does not directly own any generating facilities.
-In 2018, the Bowling Green utility employed 38 people.
+In 2020, the Bowling Green utility employed 38 people.

-In 2018, the Bowling Green electric system served 14,667 residential, commercial and industrial customers.
-The following table lists the City's five largest customers by energy purchased in 2018 and as a percentage of total system revenues during that year.
+In 2020, the Bowling Green Electric System served 14,718 residential, commercial and industrial customers.
+The following table lists the City's five largest customers by energy purchased in 2020 and as a percentage of total system revenues during that year.

-T kWh Purchased % of Total Customer Type of Business (2018) System Revenues 1.
-Bowling Green State Higher Education 68,176,800 11.21 University 2.
-Southeastern Container Manufacturing 63,860,000 10.06 3.
-Vehtek Systems Manufacturing 52,473,600 8.39 4.
-Toledo Molding & Die Manufacturing 22,975,200 3.77 5.
-Phoenix Technologies Manufacturing 12,930,300 2.02
+kWh Purchased % of Total Customer Type of Business (2020) System Revenues 1.
+Bowling Green State University Higher Education 53,277,300 9.31 2.
+Southeastern Container Manufacturing 52,520,000 8.90 3.
+Vehtek Systems Manufacturing 47,772,000 8.56 4.
+Toledo Molding & Die Manufacturing 17,906,400 3.31 5.
+TH Plastics Manufacturing 12,443,400 2.39

-Participation in Other Projects.
+Participation in Projects.
 Bowling Green is the third largest Participant in the Projects, obligated under the Power Sales Contract to purchase from AMP a 9.61% Project Share (approximately 19.99 MW).
 In addition to the Projects, Bowling Green is a participant in the following other projects described in the body of the Official Statement under the heading "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS" (see the descriptions thereof for detail relating to such projects, including the indebtedness and the obligations of the participants under the related power sales contract):

-Project OMEGA JV2 Bowling Green Share (1) 14.32% (2) (approximately 19.2 MW) OMEGA JV5 15.73% (approximately 6.61 MW) OMEGA JV6 56.94% (approximately 4.1 MW) Prairie State Energy Campus 9.51% (approximately 35MW) Meldahl Hydroelectric Project 2.90% (approximately 3.04 MW) Greenup Hydroelectric Project 5.84% (approximately 1.99 MW) Combustion Turbine Project 7.75% (approximately 11 MW) Solar Electricity Prepayment Project 37.31% (approximately 13.74 MW)
+Project Bowling Green Share (1) OMEGA JV2 (2) 14.32% (2) OMEGA JV5 (approximately 19.2 MW) 15.73% OMEGA JV6 (approximately 6.61 MW) 56.94% Meldahl Hydroelectric Project (approximately 4.1 MW) 2.90% Greenup Hydroelectric Project (approximately 3.04 MW) 5.84% AMP Combustion Turbine Project (approximately 1.99 MW) 7.75% Prairie State Energy Campus (approximately 11 MW) 9.51% Solar Electricity Prepayment Project (approximately 35 MW) 23.56% (approximately 13.74 MW) (approximately 13.74 WW)

-In each case, the share relates to AMP's entitlement to project output, except in the case of the OMEGA joint ventures, in which case the share reflects Bowling Green's undivided ownership interest.
+(1) In each case, the share relates to AMP's entitlement to project output, except in the case of the OMEGA joint ventures, in which case the share reflects Bowling Green's undivided ownership interest.